What is the Grant Writing Process? [in 8 Steps]

 Once you have answered those questions, you can move to the next step of searching for prospective grants and funding organizations.

 Step #2 is to search for funding sources and grants.
-Here, the pro top is to identify which ones best suit your needs.
+Identify which ones best suit your needs.

-Whether you are searching for government grants or private ones, there are a couple of resources you may use to pinpoint potential funding sources.
+Whether you are searching for government grants or private ones, you may use a couple of resources to pinpoint potential funding sources.
 Remember, a successful grant is waiting on the other side of an accomplished proposal.

-Locating potential grantors can be time-consuming, but it will yield the greatest benefits in the long run.
+Locating potential grantors can be time-consuming, but it will yield the most significant benefits in the long run.
 Even if you have an appealing research proposal in mind and send it to any institution without knowing what grants they give out, then your chances of receiving funding are slim.

-An office like a university's office for research is usually available that has libraries or resource centers that contain information about grant-making agencies and their programs so one doesn't need to spend hours searching on websites just trying different things blindly hoping something works.
+An office like a university's office for research is usually available with libraries or resource centers containing information about grant-making agencies and their programs.

-Internet is a world of opportunity only if you know where to look for.
-You could make use of websites available too and try connecting with them virtually.
-Once you find prospective agencies, the first way is by creating a profile on each website that asks questions pertinent to what they are looking for in order to narrow down your search results.
+Internet is a world of opportunity only if you know where to look.
+You could use websites available, too, and try connecting with them virtually.
+Once you find prospective agencies, the first way is by creating a profile on each website that asks questions pertinent to what they are looking for to narrow down your search results.

-In addition, these sites will ask about budget requirements and duration desired so be sure to answer those as well when creating an online grant application - or else the site may not even show any results.
-If you are awarded a successful grant, consider all the time and resources well spent.
+In addition, these sites will ask about budget requirements and duration desired, so be sure to answer those as well when creating an online grant application - or else the site may not even show any results.
+If you win a grant, consider all the time and resources well spent.

 The third method of finding grants is through databases such as Google Scholar.
-There also might be different types of grant programs within one database depending on how specific the need is.
+Depending on how specific the need is, there also might be different types of grant programs within one database.

 The audience of your proposal will determine what kind of information to include.